cdtoews/12-step-meeting-pdf/readme.txt

 = 0.1.7 =
 * formatting fix: Meeting text was adding periods at the end of blank notes and location notes
+* Adding ability for custom meeting html
+* added column2 format with meeting indented, and time in the indent

 = 0.1.6 =
 * bug fix for editors not loading in https